IR35 what contractors and engaging companies need to know

 - Deduct Income Tax and Employee NICs, and account for them to HMRC.
 It must also make payment of Employer NICs.

-What small companies should do
+What small companies should do, and continue to do

 - Ensure they understand that they are operating under IR35 rules, even if they are not a large- or medium-sized company.

 - Ensure they are aware of the need for a determination under those rules.

 - Ensure they have “reasonable prevention procedures” in place to prevent the facilitation of tax evasion in their supply chains.